haidubogdan/nb-18-php-blade-plugin/php-blade/README.md

 ...
 ```

+Comment doesn't work if two types of embeddings are found.
+for directives we need to surround the PHP_EXPRESSION with pure blade mime elements

 ## Variable completion

 Variable completion from controller will not be implemented as it's a bit difficult and it needs more time